EICR Certificate Cost

 Portable Appliance Testing (PAT) is a process where electrical appliances are examined to ensure they are safe to use and is typically required for businesses and landlords to establish the safety of any used appliances.

-However, PAT testing can also be performed domestically by anyone confident inspecting their own appliances at home, although there is no legal requirement.
+However, PAT testing can also be performed domestically by anyone confident in inspecting their own appliances at home, although there is no legal requirement.

 electrician pat testing